 This step is very simple as you can imagine.
 Simply fill your pot with water preferably to the amount of water that is necessary.
 You can typically find the exact amount of water required on the back of the packaging of your store bought tapioca pearls.

 Boil your tapioca pearls for about 20-25 minutes or however long the packaging says on the back of your tapioca pearl’s package.
+Some packages will take less than 5 minutes, so be sure to check your label.
 While your tapioca pearls are swimming in a very hot bath of water, we can begin the sweetener.

 Sweetener for Tapioca Pearls